inferno986return/python-pcep/Module3.md

 ## Bitwise operations

+The Boolean logic operators in Python only compare the whole integers.
+However, the separate bitwise operators allow comparison of the individual binary digits (bits) that comprise the integer.

+### Two's complement

-## Compare boolean and bitwise operations
+### Compare boolean and bitwise operations

 Let's start by assigning two variables `i` and `j`: